thiagomancuzo/TM.PartnerStores/README.md

 - DDD (a little bit part of that whole universe)
 - Hexagonal Architecture

 I tried to keep the domain objects integrity as well as possible.
-They have theirs own validations, value objects, business-based structures without any link with technologies.
-E.g. MultiPolygon was abstracted to don't keep any dirty from tech models.
+They have theirs own validations, value objects, business-based structures without any link with technologies. e.g. MultiPolygon was abstracted to doesn't keep any dirty from tech models.
 It was necessary to write parsers in the upper and lower layers because of that, which made the hexagonal architecture possible.

 ### Deploying

 The app was wrapped in a `docker` container with mongodb dependency.
-To depoy the app run de commande below:
+To depoy the app run de command below:

 ```bash
 docker-compose up